 Harvested from the Blue Gum tree, this a great tasting, medium strength honey for all honey lovers.
 Great in hot drinks, for cooking or on your warm toast.

-Spotted Gum – AVAILABLE NOW
+River Gum – AVAILABLE NOW

 Harvested from nectar collected from the Bloodwood Tree.
 This is a very flavoursome, medium to rich honey variety.
 Generally medium to darker colour honey.